vistalab/docker/freesurfer/v5.3.0-base/README.md

 ## vistalab/freesurfer

-This dockerfile will create a docker image with a functioning (headless) version of Freesurfer.
+This dockerfile will create a docker image with a functioning (headless) version of Freesurfer (v5.3.0).

-NOTE:
 * You MUST read and agree to the license agreement and [register with MGH before you use the software](https://surfer.nmr.mgh.harvard.edu/registration.html).
 * Once you get your license please edit the license file to reflect your license.
 * You can also change ```build.sh``` to edit the tag for the image (default=vistalab/freesurfer).
+* The resulting image is ~8GB

 ### Build the Image
 To build the image, either download the files from this repo or clone the repo: